 The two-seater K13 (the top first three images) has a tubular steel frame fuselage of great strength, which then has wooden battens placed over this to give it a more streamlined shape.
 These are then covered on canvas to keep the weight down.
 The wings have a wooden spar with wooden formers to give it its general shape, and have a plywood leading edge for a more accurately shaped aerofoil.
 These aircraft are designed to withstand loads of +5.5g and -2.5g with ease.

-We have five of these gliders (CCZ, HMV, JXM, HAL and KKR), thus enabling several beginners to undergo training at the same time.
+We have four of these gliders (CCZ, JXM, HAL and KKR), thus enabling several beginners to undergo training at the same time.

 Members start their training in these aircraft, and have their early solo flights in them.
 As they porgress, they can move on to the K8 and, after gaining more experience, they can fly the Astir CS, eventually carrying out cross-country flights, after more training in our Grob Twin III two-seater.